jimlinntu/scaling-book/sharding.md

   - subsections:
     - name: "Our final communication primitive: the AllToAll"
     - name: "More about the ReduceScatter"
+    - name: "How to overlap matmul communication with compute"
   - name: "What Have We Learned?"
   - name: "Some Problems to Work"